king-p3nguin/utokyo-qiskit-fall-fest-2025-qurl/README.md

 - **Circuit Composition**: We focus on quantum circuits that exclusively use CNOT gates, simplifying the optimization problem while maintaining practical relevance.

-- **Optimization Goal**: The objective is to systematically cancel out CNOT gates from the original circuit.
+- **Optimization Goal**: The objective is to cancel out CNOT gates from the original circuit.
 The optimization is considered complete when all CNOT gates are successfully eliminated.

-- **Reward Structure**: Our reinforcement learning model uses a carefully designed reward system:
+- **Reward Structure**: Our reinforcement learning model uses the designed system below:
   - Small penalties are applied for each CNOT gate placement to encourage minimal gate usage
   - A substantial reward is granted upon reaching the goal state (complete elimination of CNOT gates)